ledn-reviewer/ledn-frontend-challenge/README.md

   - Add additional controls to filter the planets by terrain and climate.
   - Create the UI from scratch without using any UI component libraries.
   - Add multiple languages to the application.
+    - This should be built from scratch, without the addition of a i18n library for it (such as react-i18next or react-intl).
   - Add automated tests.

 * **Testing and validation:**